-"I have seen so many who have minimum been blessed in abundance, yet the complaint, always, that they have nothing, for they have never taken the time to stop, and be thankful for what they had, therefore they are unable to recognize their blessings.
+"I have seen so many who have been blessed in abundance, yet the complaint, always, that they have nothing, for they have never taken the time to stop, and be thankful for what they had, therefore they are unable to recognize their blessings.

-"My friend, there is so much I have inside, that I would like to come-to-pass for man, I have tried to express my thoughts to others, some say I have a good point; others say it will never happen, others say I am insane; I don't know of what I am speaking.
-A few say I am a good person, so many together have said other things along the same
+"My friend, there is so much l have inside, that I would like to come-to-pass for man, I have others, some say I have a good point; others say it will never happen, others say I am insane; I don't know of what I am the love of life.